Updated to reflect current data: June 16, 2022

 How do I use USDT?

 Since USDT is the biggest stablecoin by high margins, it provides high liquidity to its users.
-Most notably, USDT has a daily 24 hour volume of well over $100 billion, almost double that of Bitcoin.
-It’s the most liquid cryptocurrency in the world.
+Most notably, USDT has a daily 24 hour volume of well over $60 billion, far more than even Bitcoin.
+Therefore, it’s the most liquid cryptocurrency in the world.

 This makes it perfect for traders who need easy access to transfer funds.
 You can enter and exit trades without huge changes in price (like you would with Bitcoin or Ethereum).
 And if you’re only trading between various digital currencies, then the tax liability is lower or non-existent.

 It’s also a good use as a medium of exchange, and not just for traders.
-More and more businesses and freelancers are using Tether as a form for B2B payments.
+More and more businesses and freelancers are using USDT (vs. USD even) as a form for B2B payments.

 But Tether also is not without controversy, which center around whether it’s fully backed by the U.S. Dollar.